Trump Ends Restrictions on Giving Surplus Military Gear to Cops

 Between 1989 and 1997, previous mechanisms had existed for the transfer of military equipment, but specifically for counter-drug efforts.
 The 1033 Program removed that restriction, allowing the Pentagon to transfer items for any approved law enforcement purpose.

-Many, including various police lobby groups such FOP, had expected this change after Trump won the 2016 president election.
+Many, including various police lobby groups such FOP, had expected this change after Trump won the 2016 presidential election.
 FOP endorsed Trump after, among other things, he promised to reverse Obama’s decision on the 1033 Program.
 The organization was quick to laud the policy shift in an official statement.

 “The previous Administration was more concerned with the image of law enforcement being too ‘militarized’ than they were about our [police officers] safety,” FOP’s National President Chuck Canterbury said in a statement.
 “In an effort to shut down a single program run by the Defense Department, known as the 1033 program, they restricted access to surplus equipment across the federal government.”

-It is important to note that the Obama administration did not shut down the 1033 program and its restrictions had no direct impact on any other mechanism to transfer military equipment within the federal government.".
+It is important to note that the Obama administration did not shut down the 1033 program and its restrictions had no direct impact on any other mechanism to transfer military equipment within the federal government.
 FOP’s statement also does not mention the protests in Ferguson, Missouri in late 2014, or the police response, which led directly to the decision to implement the new rules.

 The images from those protests, some of which showed police in heavy riot gear atop armored vehicles pointing rifles at unarmed individuals, that sparked a public outcry and a call for increased scrutiny of federal processes such as the 1033 Program.
 Various media investigations, including numerous Freedom of Information Act requests, highlighted the sheer scope and volume of the transfers, which ranged from the potentially worrisome to the bizarre.